Obama challenges Russia to agree to deeper nuclear weapon cuts

 Experts said reducing the nuclear arsenal makes strategic and economic sense.
 But Mark Fitzpatrick at the International Institute for Strategic Studies said Obama faces major obstacles "including a recalcitrant Russia and a reluctant Senate".

 Moscow sees nuclear deterrents as the safeguard of national security.
-It is worried about the West's superior conventional weapons and NATO plans for a missile defense system in Europe.
+It is worried about the West's superior conventional weapons and NATO plans for a missile defence system in Europe.

 "High-precision conventional weapons systems are being actively developed ...
 States possessing such weapons strongly increase their offensive potential," said Putin.